IHE/HIE-Whitepaper/README.md

 decks [1](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part1_2012-12-30.pptx) and [2](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part2_2012-12-30.pptx) and the [Security and Privacy Profiles Introduction is long-form narrated](https://healthcaresecprivacy.blogspot.com/2011/05/ihe-privacy-and-security-profiles.html).

-An especially important aspect that is beyond the scope of IHE is the definition of the overall Policies of the community.
-There are whitepapers and handbooks from IHE, but there is no single policy that must be put in place by an IHE based community to ensure privacy and security.
+An especially important aspect that is beyond the scope of IHE is the definition of the overall policies of the community.
+There are white papers and handbooks from IHE, but there is no single policy that must be put in place by an IHE based community to ensure privacy and security.